Overview

 - Register with the Tax Office: Investors must register their office/investment with the local tax office.
 Given language issues, the complexity of Korean tax laws, and the potential for misunderstanding, companies should hire a local accounting firm to file taxes.

-- Seek Qualified Employees: Koreans are attracted to U.S. firms based upon criterion such as salary rates, work environment, prestige, opportunities for travel, the ability to use and learn English, and the possibility to transfer to the company’s home office or another foreign branch office.
+- Seek Qualified Employees: Koreans are attracted to U.S. firms based upon criteria such as salary rates, work environment, prestige, opportunities for travel, the ability to use and learn English, and the possibility to transfer to the company’s home office or another foreign branch office.

 Due to differences in U.S. and Korean employment practices, CS Korea recommends consulting with Korean employment agencies before hiring.